-- 11.1 We will develop and promote effective working relationships with other agencies, including agencies providing early help services to children, the police and Children's Social Care. - 11.2 We will ensure that relevant staff members participate in multi-agency meetings and forums, including child protection conferences and core groups, to consider individual children. - 11.3 We will participate in safeguarding practice reviews (previously known as serious case reviews), other reviews and file audits as and when required to do so by the West Safeguarding Children's Partnership.
+- We will develop and promote effective working relationships with other agencies, including agencies 11.1 providing early help services to children, the police and Children's Social Care. - 11.2 We will ensure that relevant staff members participate in multi-agency meetings and forums, including child protection conferences and core groups, to consider individual children. - 11.3 We will participate in safeguarding practice reviews (previously known as serious case reviews), other reviews and file audits as and when required to do so by the East Safeguarding Children's Partnership.
 We will ensure that we have a clear process for gathering the evidence required for reviews and audits, embedding recommendations into practice and completing required actions within agreed timescales.

-CONTRACTORS, SERVICE AND ACTIVITY PROVIDERS ALTERNATIVE 12 PROVISION PROVIDERS
+12 CONTRACTORS, SERVICE AND ACTIVITY PROVIDERS ALTERNATIVE PROVISION PROVIDERS AND WORK PLACEMENT PROVIDERS

-12.1 We will ensure that contractors and providers are aware of our academy safeguarding and child protection policy and procedures.
-We will require that employees and volunteers provided by these organisations use our procedure to report concerns.
+- 12.1 We will ensure that contractors and providers are aware of our academy safeguarding and child protection policy and procedures.
+We will require that employees and volunteers provided by these organisations use our procedure to report concerns. - 12.2 We will seek written reassurances that employees and volunteers provided by these organisations and working with our children have been subjected to the appropriate level of safeguarding check in line with Keeping Children Safe in Education: September 2021.
+If assurance is not obtained, permission to work with our children or use our academy premises may be refused.

-- 12.2 We will seek written reassurances that employees and volunteers provided by these organisations and working with our children have been subjected to the appropriate level of safeguarding check in line with Keeping Children Safe in Education: September 2021.
-If assurance is not obtained, permission to work with our children or use our academy premises may be refused. - 12.3 When we commission services from other organisations, we will ensure that compliance with our policy and procedures is a contractual requirement. - 12.4 When the academy place a pupil with an alternative provision provider, the academy continues to be responsible for the safeguarding of that pupil.
+- 12.3 When we commission services from other organisations, we will ensure that compliance with our policy and procedures is a contractual requirement. - 12.4 When the academy place a pupil with an alternative provision provider, the academy continues to be responsible for the safeguarding of that pupil.
 The academy will obtain written confirmation from the alternative provider that appropriate safeguarding checks have been carried out on individuals working at the establishment, i.e. those checks that the academy would otherwise perform in respect of our own staff.
 We will also ensure that the alternative provision provider is aware of any risk factors or safeguarding concerns for any pupil placed with them by us and that they can meet their needs.
-In respect of us being responsible for the safeguarding of that pupil we will establish agreements and protocols with the alternative provision provider for the sharing of information such as daily attendance or emerging concerns.
+In respect of us being responsible for the safeguarding of that pupil we will establish agreements and protocols with the alternative provision provider for the sharing of information such as daily attendance or emerging concerns. - 12.5 When sending pupils on a work placement, as part of work experience, we will seek reassurances about their policies and procedures to protect children from harm, and request checks on supervising adults, where necessary, as outlined in Keeping Children Safe in Education September 2021.